brombal/stylix-docs/markdown/custom-props.md

 # Custom style props

 Stylix allows you to create custom style props that you can use to apply reusable styles to any element.
-With this, you can extend Stylix's functionality in nearly any way you can imagine.
+With this feature, you can extend Stylix's functionality in nearly any way you can imagine.

 With the `customProps` function, you can specify an object of various kinds of custom props.
 For example: